 Air Brake Check (Air Brake Equipped Vehicles Only)

-- Failure to perform all three components of the air brake check in the correct order will result in an automatic failure of the vehicle inspection test and you will not be allowed to proceed to Basic Skills and/or the Road test.
+- Failure to perform all three components of the air brake check in the correct order will result in an automatic failure of the pre-trip inspection test and you will not be allowed to proceed to Basic Skills and/or the Road test.
 Air brake safety devices vary.
 However, this procedure is designed to see that any safety device operates correctly as air pressure drops from normal to a low air condition.
 For safety purposes, you will use wheel chocks during the air brake check.
 The proper procedures for inspecting the air brake system are as follows:

 Service Brake Check